Metta Wisdom Way

 The main topics which will be explored:

-- We are drawn to freedom
+- We are drawn to freedom: motivations and pitfalls in approaching practice

 - Understanding dukkha – unsatisfactoriness/suffering

-- Metta – kindness permeating our lives
+- Metta – kindness permeating our lives, our relationships, our attitude towards self

 - Mindfulness in the Body